 The Verdict North Face vs Patagonia – Who Makes the Best Outdoor Gear?

-Generally speaking, the North Face is the brand with a wider product range.
+Generally speaking, the North Face is a brand with a wider product range.
 Their apparel comes with lower price tags, and, as far as we’re concerned, is aimed towards being more fashionable.

-It’s quite easy to see that Patagonia has the upper hand when it comes to technical performance.
-While not as sleek-looking, their jackets are more durable and also adjust to movement a lot better than the ones made by the North Face.
+It’s quite easy to see that Patagonia has the upper hand when it comes to technical performance and functional gear.
+While not as sleek-looking, their jackets are more durable and also adjust to movement a lot better than the ones made by The North Face.

-For that matter, it all comes down to your personal preferences.
-You won’t make a mistake by going with either brand – both offer jackets that are guaranteed to keep you warm and protected.
+For that matter, it all comes down to your personal preferences, and if you can live with a pricy brand.
+You won’t make a mistake by going with either of these brands – both offer waterproof and lightweight insulated jackets that are guaranteed to keep you warm and protected.
 However, if you’re a bit more serious about your outdoor adventures and ready to pay for the best of the best, Patagonia is the way to go.

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.